jordankaiser/documentation-drupal/chapter1/display-content-with-views/configuring-views-relationships.md

 However since he's not fieldable within the Job Posting content type we can't just add him in a new field.
 That's why we'd using Views Relationships.

+To setup the Relationship:

+* Under Advanced select Add next to Relationships.
+* Select the desired field.
+* In the Fields section in the first column of the Views page you'll now be able to add the Content pulled in through the Reference.